mageplaza/magento-2-daily-deal-graphql/README.md

 # Magento 2 Daily Deal GraphQL (Support PWA)

+Magento 2 Daily Deal GraphQL is a part of Mageplaza Daily Deals extension that adds GraphQL features; this supports PWA Studio.
+In other words, Mageplaza Daily Deal extension supports getting and pushing data on the website with GraphQL.

 [Mageplaza Daily Deal for Magento 2](https://www.mageplaza.com/magento-2-daily-deal-extension/) boosts online store sales effectively by offering customers daily deals.

 Online shoppers will usually go to the online store and search for discounts.
 The flash sales online store offers during daily shopping are great incentives for customers to purchase the products.
 That’s why online stores need to please customers with daily deals so that they don’t need to wait until big shopping days to save money.